Yoga Stories for Teaching Kids Yoga Poses

 Again, it will be convoluted and you may end up on the moon, at the mall, or in Candyland, but hey!
 We are using our imaginations!
 It’s the whole point!

 We always end up laughing and creating for more time than I planned, and that creates the best space for trust and learning that I could ever hope for.
+These collaborative storytelling and yoga activities also help children relax, making it easier for them to unwind and enjoy the experience.

 I’ve learned to give myself a lot of credit every time I simply make it through 10-15 poses and all the kiddos are in one piece at the end and still in my classroom.